Culture of Mongolia: Literature

+Oral traditions and oral literature

+The spoken storytelling traditions that led to Mongolian literature include "heroic epics, legends, tales, yörööl (the poetry of good wishes), and magtaal (the poetry of praise)".

 Fine arts

 Before the 20th century, most works of the fine arts in Mongolia had a religious function, and therefore Mongolian fine arts were heavily influenced by religious texts.
 Thangkas were usually painted or made in applique technique.
 Bronze sculptures usually showed Buddhist deities.
 A number of great works are attributed to the first Jebtsundamba Khutuktu, Zanabazar.

 In the late 19th century, painters like "Marzan" Sharav turned to more realistic painting styles.
 Under the Mongolian People's Republic, socialist realism was the dominant painting style, however traditional thangka-like paintings dealing with secular, nationalist themes were also popular, a genre known as "Mongol zurag".

 Among the first attempts to introduce modernism into the fine arts of Mongolia was the painting Ehiin setgel (Mother's love) created by Tsevegjav in the 1960s.
 The artist was purged as his work was censored.

 All forms of fine arts flourished only after "Perestroika" in the late 1980s.
 Otgonbayar Ershuu is an important painter of the time, he was portrayed in the film "ZURAG" by Tobias Wulff.